adofito/z-frontend-project/README.md

 ## Production server

-Run `zola-prod` to serve the production server for the Angular project and the users API will run on port 3001.
+Run `zola-prod` to serve the production server.
+Navigate to `http://localhost:4200/` and the users API will run on port 3001.